DJPR Victorian Medical Research Acceleration Fund (VMRAF) & mRNA VMRAF

 Steps to be completed by Chief Investigator A (CIA):

-The CIA should read DJPR Guidelines and Funding Rules for VMRAF or mRNA VMRAF.
-Contact RGCF (ric-medapps@unimelb.edu.au) to express your interest and indicate which scheme you would like to apply for.
+The CIA should read Sponsor Guidelines and Funding Rules for VMRAF.
+Contact RGCF (ric-medapps@unimelb.edu.au) to express your interest.

-Faculty of Medicine Dentistry and Health Sciences (mdhs-grants@unimelb.edu.au) - provide draft application and cash co-contribution request form to MDHS grants team by COB Tue 25th October for review.
+Faculty of Medicine Dentistry and Health Sciences (mdhs-grants@unimelb.edu.au) - provide draft application and cash co-contribution request form to MDHS grants team by 9am Tuesday 7th November for review.

-Faculty of Engineering and Information Technology (feit-research@unimelb.edu.au) - provide EOI to Melanie Villinger at the above email address by 9am Thu 27th October for review.
-Applicants selected to submit a full application will need to provide the signed cash co-contribution form by Thu 10th November.
+Faculty of Engineering and Information Technology (feit-research@unimelb.edu.au) - provide EOI to Melanie Villinger at the above email address by 10am Monday 6th November for review.
+Faculty internal deadline for selected EOIs to arrange signing of co-investment form is 10am Friday 17th November 2023.

-Faculty of Science (science-research@unimelb.edu.au) - submit draft application (key criteria sections only), brief CV, and completed cash co-contribution request form to above email by 12 noon, Fri 28th October.
+Faculty of Science (science-research@unimelb.edu.au) - submit draft application (key criteria sections only), brief CV, and completed cash co-contribution request form to above email by 10am Monday 6th November.

-Faculty of Fine Arts and Music (fineartsmusic-research@unimelb.edu.au) - notify faculty office as soon as possible of intention to apply
+Faculty of Fine Arts and Music (fineartsmusic-research@unimelb.edu.au) - notify faculty office as soon as possible of intention to apply.
+Faculty internal deadline for signing of co-investment form is 10am Thursday 9th November 2023.

 Faculty of Arts (arts-staffresearch@unimelb.edu.au)